system-f/fp-course/README.markdown

 2. Change to the directory containing this document.

 3. Execute the command `ghci`, which will compile and load all the source code.
-   You may need to set permissions on a file, `chmod 600 .ghci`.
+   You may need to set permissions on the root directory and the ghci configuration file, `chmod 600 .ghci ./`.

 4. Inspect the introductory modules to get a feel for Haskell's syntax, then move on to the exercises starting with `Course.List`.
 The [Progression](#progression)